 People who say this are very insensitive.
-It is by far one of the worst comments to say to a NICU mom.
-My baby, and many other receiving care in said NICU are premature, or experiencing other serious issues.
-Fear of mental and physical delays were at the front of my mind constantly, and I would have loved encouragement, and positive thoughts instead of hearing what my mind was constantly telling me to be afraid of.
+It is one of the worst comments to say to a NICU mom.
+My baby and many others receiving care in said NICU are premature or experiencing other serious issues.
+Fear of mental and physical delays was constantly at the front of my mind.
+I would have loved the encouraging and positive thoughts instead.

 This is just crap.
-My daughter and I bonded instantly and our attachment was strong.
-Cuddling, scent cloths, and other tools are used in the NICU setting so mom and baby are encouraged to bond further, even though many times the baby cannot be held immediately.
+My daughter and I bonded instantly, and our attachment was strong.
+Cuddling, scent cloths, and other tools are used in the NICU setting.
+Mom and baby are encouraged to bond further, even though you often cannot hold your baby immediately.

 Being a NICU mom is difficult, and we need the support of our family and friends.
 Please remember to be a compassionate, listening ear in this time of need.
 For more, learn how to help a NICU mom and show that you care.